aksiksi/python-workshop-2014/outline.md

 # Introduction

+## The Workshop

+### Target Audience

+This workshop assumes that you have a bit of experience working with another programming language, such as C or Java.
+If you don't, you may have some difficulty keeping up.

+### Workshop Material

+The workshop material is open-source (yay!) and has its own [Github repoository](https://github.com/Cyph0n/python-workshop-2014).
+Visit the repo's [Releases page](https://github.com/Cyph0n/python-workshop-2014/releases) to download the latest release of the material as a `.zip` file.

+### About Me

+My name is Assil Taoufik Ksiksi.
+I'm a 3rd year UAEU student currently pursuing a degree in Electrical Engineering.
+I taught myself programming 4 years ago, starting with C/C++, and have been writing Python for the past 2 years.
+I think of myself as an intermediate Python developer.

+My main passion is web development, and I use Python for that as well.
+My last "cool" project was a course scheduling web application for UAEU students called [Jadawil](http://jadawil.co.nr/).
+It is still being updated every semester, but I probably won't be adding any new features.
+The web app is written in [Flask](http://flask.pocoo.org/), a web microframework for Python.

 ## What is Python?

 "Python is a widely used general-purpose, high-level programming language.
 Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C. The language provides constructs intended to enable clear programs on both a small and large scale.